hoangbv15/my-notes/software-dev/DDD.md

 I am still learning and gathering experience with DDD.
 Most of what I learned is from the original Domain-Driven Design book by Eric Evans (a.k.a. "the blue book"), and from real life experience.
 This document represents my current state of knowledge, which could be wrong.
 However, I am trying to capture the essence rather than every detail, so hopefully that will keep the mistakes to a minimum.

+As such, the knowledge on this page is extremely condensed, it is not meant to replace the blue book.
+It is for organising our thoughts after we've already read the book.

 I believe that DDD applies more to medium to large size projects in a team, and less to small size hobby projects that we do on our own, because of how it heavily emphasize communication.
 Having said that, successful hobby projects can attract people and grow into bigger projects, so the philosophy here will still be useful.

 # Domain Driven Design